(Updated) · 12 min read

-Rebuilding Credit After Bankruptcy in Canada: A Month-by-Month Plan
+Rebuild Credit After Bankruptcy in Canada: Monthly Plan

 A detailed timeline for rebuilding your credit after bankruptcy or consumer proposal in Canada.
 Month-by-month steps with recommended tools.